LabLogic announces partnership with Hull Molecular Imaging Research Centre (MIRC)

 8 October 2020

-LabLogic to supply Hull Molecular Imaging Research Centre with PET QC solution including Tracer-QC
+LabLogic to supply Hull Molecular Imaging Research Centre (MIRC) with a PET QC solution

 In one of its biggest UK PET projects to date, LabLogic is supplying a complete PET QC solution including Tracer-QC, PETra and SPECTra to the brand new Molecular Imaging Research Centre (MIRC) at Castle Hill Hospital.